+(#4505) NOTE – 80+80 MHz is not applicable to EHT TB PPDU.

-The UL BW subfield of the Common Info field along with the UL BW Extension subfield of the Special User Info field indicates the bandwidth in the U-SIG of the EHT TB PPDU and is defined in Table 9-29j3 (UL Bandwidth Extension subfield encoding).
+The UL BW subfield of the EHT variant (#5507) Common Info field along with the UL BW Extension subfield of the Special User Info field indicates the bandwidth in the U-SIG field (#5657) of the EHT TB PPDU and is defined in Table 9-29j3 (UL Bandwidth Extension subfield encoding).

 TGbe editor: Please update the paragraph (P98L38 in D1.1) on AP Tx Power subfield as follows:

 The AP Tx Power subfield of the Common Info field indicates the AP’s combined transmit power at the transmit antenna connector of all the antennas used to transmit the triggering PPDU in units of dBm/ 20 MHz.
-The transmit power in dBm/20 MHz, PTX, is calculated as PTX = –20 + FVal, where FVal is the value of the AP Tx Power subfield, except for the values above 60, which are reserved.
+The transmit power in dBm/20 MHz, PTX, is calculated as PTX = –20 + FVal, where FVal is the value of the AP Tx Power subfield.
+Values above 60 are reserved for the AP Tx Power subfield (#7683).

 TGbe editor: Please update the last row of Table 9-29g (P99L17 in D1.1) as follows: